6 French invoices with headings from 1930s

 These bills of exchange are financial instruments for loans between companies.
 Before the massive arrival of computers, these exchanges were carried out by hand as shown by these documents.

-Huge French lottery ticket "Les gueules cassées" from 1940.
+Huge French lottery tickets "Les gueules cassées" from 1940 and 1941.

-Large 24-page French weekly newspaper "Le Gaulois du Dimanche" of July 1909 with beautiful Art Nouveau cover, many articles about history, fashion, arts, literature, music, kitchen, and many engravings and photos.
+Large 24-page French weekly newspaper "Le Gaulois du Dimanche" of August 1909 with beautiful Art Nouveau cover, many articles about history, fashion, arts, literature, music, kitchen, and many engravings and photos.

 Le Gaulois is a daily French literary and political newspaper founded on July 5, 1868.
 It became the property of press boss Arthur Meyer and was published until 1929 before being merged with the Figaro.
 Due to it large size, this magazine will be sent folded in half.

-French engraving representing a buffalo and a bison by the drawer Victor Adam dating from the middle of the 19th century.
+French engraving representing four types of monkey by the drawer Victor Adam dating from the middle of the 19th century.

 Jean-Victor Vincent Adam, born in Paris on January 28, 1801 and died in Viroflay on December 30, 1866, is a French painter and lithographer.
 He has illustrated numerous works and his drawings have been interpreted in engraving by Antoine François Gelée, Émile Giroux and Jean-François Pourvoyeur.